Among the most vulnerable to coronavirus: The tens of millions who carry HIV and tuberculosis

 HIV and tuberculosis are present almost everywhere around the globe.
 Tuberculosis has spread in recurring pandemics for hundreds of years, killing at its peak in the 19th century an estimated quarter of Europe’s population.
 More than 1 million still die of tuberculosis each year.
 HIV reached pandemic stage in the 1980s and has killed at least 32 million people.
 Around 40 million people currently live with HIV.

-Experts expect covid-19, the disease caused by the coronavirus, to affect carriers of HIV and tuberculosis disproportionately, and border closures and crowded hospitals may make getting treatment harder.
+Experts expect covid-19, the disease caused by the coronavirus, to affect carriers of HIV and tuberculosis disproportionately, and border closures and crowded hospitals may make it harder for them to get treatment even if they escape the virus.

 South Africa is a simultaneous epicenter of all three pandemics.
-The country is home to 20 percent of the world’s tuberculosis cases, as well as 20 percent of the world’s HIV-positive population — nearly 8 million people — and has the largest confirmed covid-19 count in Africa, at more than 1,700.
+The country is home to 20 percent of the world’s tuberculosis cases as well as 20 percent of the world’s HIV-positive population — nearly 8 million people — and has the largest confirmed covid-19 count in Africa, at more than 2,000.

 “We are preparing for the worst,” said Salim Abdool Karim, a South African infectious-disease specialist who is on the country’s presidential coronavirus task force.

-That vulnerability has spurred the government there to take quicker and more drastic action in attempting to slow the spread of coronavirus.
-It has also meant that HIV and tuberculosis experts are well-represented on the country’s coronavirus task force.
+That vulnerability has spurred the government there to take quicker and more drastic action in attempting to slow the spread of the coronavirus.
+It has also meant that HIV and tuberculosis experts are well represented on the country’s coronavirus task force.

-“When you look at the data from Wuhan, the worst affected were above 70 years old,” Karim said.
+“When you look at the data from Wuhan, [China,] the worst affected were above 70 years old,” Karim said.
 “We are preparing for a scenario where it looks similar in HIV and tuberculosis patients — a death rate in the region of 10 percent.”

-Covid-19 hasn’t been around long enough for conclusive studies to be completed on its relationship with immune disorders, but the risks are readily apparent.
-Tuberculosis is primarily a respiratory disease, like coronavirus, which means that those who suffer from it often have severely diminished lung health.
-And HIV causes a progressive failure of immune systems, leaving carriers more susceptible to death from other infections.
+Covid-19 hasn’t been around long enough for conclusive studies to be completed on its relationship with HIV and tuberculosis, but the risks are readily apparent.
+Tuberculosis is primarily a respiratory disease, like covid-19, which means that those who suffer from it often have severely diminished lung health.
+And HIV causes a progressive failure of the immune system, leaving carriers more susceptible to death from other infections.

-Some experts fear deaths from tuberculosis in India could double in the next year or two.
+Some experts fear that deaths from tuberculosis in India could double in the next year or two.
 Already, more than 1,000 Indians die of tuberculosis every day.

 She has spent most of the last month isolated in the one-bedroom apartment she shares with her parents in Mumbai.
 She stays in the bedroom, and her parents eat and sleep in the living room.